Introduction.

 There are 2 types of particles in nature: fermions and bosons.
 The existence of both is essential to string theory.

-Fermions cannot pass through each other (these includes matter), bosons can pass through each other (these include energy).
+Fermions cannot pass through each other (these include matter), bosons can pass through each other (these include energy).
 There is an idea concerning that called supersymmetry, which argues that there must also be matter that are bosons (matter that can pass through each other), and energy that are fermions (energy that cannot pass through each other).
 The reason for that is because we find almost everything in nature in symmetry – i.e. matter & anti-matter.
 Why don’t other particles/energy also follow this pattern?

 Jim Gates explains the difference in the following manner:

-“…if you look at our world, it looks like it’s composed of basically two major parts.
+“…if you look at our world, it looks like its composed of basically two major parts.
 One of those parts is stuff like us.
-We’’re made of, like, electrons, and protons, and neutrons.
-And all of these objects have a property which is kind of interesting, (…) namely that you can’’t put your hand through a wall without busting it… On the other hand, if you take something like light, you find it’s very different, so let’s go through some thought experiments.
-Let’s take two flashlights, aim the two beams of the flashlights at each other and turn them on.
+We’re made of, like, electrons, and protons, and neutrons.
+And all of these objects have a property which is kind of interesting, (…) namely that you can’t put your hand through a wall without busting it… On the other hand, if you take something like light, you find its very different, so lets go through some thought experiments.
+Lets take two flashlights, aim the two beams of the flashlights at each other and turn them on.
 What happens?
 Well, the two beams pass right through each other, nothing at all happens.

-So our world’s composed of these two major pieces.
-And the thing that’s really weird about our world is… stuff like us seems mostly to be fermions.
+So our worlds composed of these two major pieces.
+And the thing thats really weird about our world is… stuff like us seems mostly to be fermions.
 The other half – energy, light, gravity… are all bosons.
 So why does our universe have this strange dichotomy, where stuff cannot pass through each other, but light and energy can?
-In fact, wouldn’’t the world be sort of more balanced, more symmetrical, or even supersymmetrical, if there were some forms of energy that would scatter each other just the way that stuff, matter, does, and if there were some forms of matter that could pass right through each other just the way energy does?
+In fact, wouldn’t the world be sort of more balanced, more symmetrical, or even supersymmetrical, if there were some forms of energy that would scatter each other just the way that stuff, matter, does, and if there were some forms of matter that could pass right through each other just the way energy does?

-Well that’s the basic idea of supersymmetry — to say that matter can either be fermion or boson, and that energy can either be fermion or boson.
+Well thats the basic idea of supersymmetry — to say that matter can either be fermion or boson, and that energy can either be fermion or boson.
 So the idea of supersymmetry actually breaks an interesting stereotype.
 And let me argue by analogy here.
 All Republicans are supposed to be conservatives, and all Democrats are supposed to be liberals.
-At least that’s the stereotype.
+At least thats the stereotype.
 But, in fact, some Democrats are conservative.
 And some Republicans, are, well, moderate.
-So, you can break the stereotype also in the world of particles, and that’s the idea of supersymmetry.
-It’s purely hypothetical, but we sure hope it’s there, because it will be very interesting for the next millennium.”
+So, you can break the stereotype also in the world of particles, and thats the idea of supersymmetry.
+Its purely hypothetical, but we sure hope its there, because it will be very interesting for the next millennium.”
 (Gates, n.a)

 Math Patterns & Adinkras